awsdocs/aws-codepipeline-user-guide/doc_source/best-practices.md

 + A deploy action stage with a default name of “Staging\.”

 You can use the tutorials in this guide to create pipelines and specify stages:
-+ The steps in [Tutorial: Create a Simple Pipeline \(S3 Bucket\)](tutorials-simple-s3.md) help you use the wizard to create a pipeline with two default stages: “Source” and “Staging”, where your Amazon S3 repository is the source provider\.
++ The steps in [Tutorial: Create a simple pipeline \(S3 bucket\)](tutorials-simple-s3.md) help you use the wizard to create a pipeline with two default stages: “Source” and “Staging”, where your Amazon S3 repository is the source provider\.
 This tutorial creates a pipeline that uses AWS CodeDeploy to deploy a sample application from an Amazon S3 bucket to Amazon EC2 instances running Amazon Linux\.
-+ The steps in [Tutorial: Create a Simple Pipeline \(CodeCommit Repository\)](tutorials-simple-codecommit.md) help you use the wizard to create a pipeline with a “Source” stage that uses your AWS CodeCommit repository as the source provider\.
++ The steps in [Tutorial: Create a simple pipeline \(CodeCommit repository\)](tutorials-simple-codecommit.md) help you use the wizard to create a pipeline with a “Source” stage that uses your AWS CodeCommit repository as the source provider\.
 This tutorial creates a pipeline that uses AWS CodeDeploy to deploy a sample application from an AWS CodeCommit repository to an Amazon EC2 instance running Amazon Linux\.

-### Use CodePipeline with Third\-party Action Providers \(GitHub and Jenkins\)<a name="use-cases-thirdparty"></a>
+### Use CodePipeline with third\-party action providers \(GitHub and Jenkins\)<a name="use-cases-thirdparty"></a>

 You can create pipelines that integrate with third\-party products such as GitHub and Jenkins\.
-The steps in [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md) show you how to create a pipeline that:
+The steps in [Tutorial: Create a four\-stage pipeline](tutorials-four-stage-pipeline.md) show you how to create a pipeline that:
 + Gets source code from a GitHub repository,
 + Uses Jenkins to build and test the source code,
 + Uses AWS CodeDeploy to deploy the built and tested source code to Amazon EC2 instances running Amazon Linux or Microsoft Windows Server\.

-### Use CodePipeline with AWS CodeStar to Build a Pipeline in a Code Project<a name="use-cases-codestar"></a>
+### Use CodePipeline with AWS CodeStar to build a pipeline in a code project<a name="use-cases-codestar"></a>

 AWS CodeStar is a cloud\-based service that provides a unified user interface for managing software development projects on AWS\.
 AWS CodeStar works with CodePipeline to combine AWS resources into a project development toolchain\.
 You can use your AWS CodeStar dashboard to automatically create the pipeline, repositories, source code, build spec files, deployment method, and hosting instances or serverless instances required for a complete code project\.